rituparrna33/wholefoodsmarket-basket-analysis/README.md

 What is the total spend and savings, and what are the average monthly spending trends?

-MetricValue Total Spend$1,871.96
+MetricValue Total Spend $1,871.96

-Total Savings$94.00
+Total Savings $94.00

-Overall Savings Rate4.8%
+Overall Savings Rate 4.8%

-Average Monthly Spend$208.00
+Average Monthly Spend $208.00

-Spending Trend📈 Generally increasing
+Spending Trend 📈 Generally increasing

 ## 💳 Average Order Value (AOV)

 What is the overall average order value, and how does it fluctuate monthly?

 Overall AOV: $89.14

 Monthly AOV showed notable fluctuations — lower in April, May, and December 2025 and peaking in July 2025 and February 2026